 Prior to joining Seed IP, Nathan worked for 8 years as a patent attorney at the Korean law firm of Kim & Chang.
 Here he drafted numerous patent applications and Office Action responses.
 Nathan also counseled domestic and foreign clients on Korean intellectual property system and patent filing strategies.
 He also prepared patent landscape analysis reports for semiconductor companies.
 Nathan also drafted briefs and presented arguments on invalidity cases before Korean Patent Trial and Appeal Board.

 Nathan is admitted to the Korean Patent Bar.
 He is a member of the Korean Patent Attorneys Association.
-Nathan has also passed the U.S. Patent Bar and has been granted limited recognition to practice before the U.S. Patent Office.
+Nathan has also passed the U.S. Patent Bar (granted limited recognition to practice before the U.S. Patent Office) and the California State Bar (admission pending).